soohyuncha/CustomCuda/README.md

 # CustomCuda
-This is a brief guide to extend your custom cuda kernel to Python/Pytorch module.
+This is a brief guide on extending your custom cuda kernel to Python/Pytorch module.

 ## 1. Design and debug logic in .cu file